fczyzyk/rlbook/ocp.md

 \end{alignat*}
 ````

 When writing the optimal control problem in any of those three forms, it is implied that both $u_1, ..., u_T$ and the state trajectory $x_1, ..., x_T$ are optimization variables.
 Since we ultimately care about the decisions themselves, the idea of posing the states themselves as optimization variables seems uncessary given that we have access to the dynamics.
-We will soon see that there indeed exists a way in which we get rid of the state variables as constraints through a process of explicit simulation with the class of "shooting methods", thereby turning what would otherwise be an constrained optimization problem into an unconstrained one.
+We will soon see that there indeed exists a way in which we get rid of the state variables as constraints through a process of explicit simulation with the class of "shooting methods", thereby turning what would otherwise be a constrained optimization problem into an unconstrained one.

 ## Reduction to Mayer Problems